-10. Work Programme for 2024/25
+9. Work Programme for 2025/26

-- 10.1 The work programme for risk management activity for 2024/25 includes the following actions: - Refresh and update of E-learning on the Hub. - Engagement on the Hub providing communication updates on progress on risk management activity. - Quarterly monitoring and review of Strategic Risk Register, Directorate Risk Registers, and Project Risk Registers. - Engagement and participation with GLRMG and EMRMG, including potential for a benchmarking exercise. - Implementation of any actions arising from the scheduled internal audit of risk management arrangements. - Review of Risk Management Strategy in light of development of Vision 2030.
+- 9.1 The work programme for risk management activity for 2025/26 includes the following actions: - Refresh and update of E-learning on the Hub. - Quarterly monitoring and review of Strategic Risk Register, Directorate Risk Registers, and Project Risk Registers. - Engagement and participation with EMRMG, including potential for a benchmarking exercise (although this is currently only being undertake at a county level).